Free temporary China phone number to receive SMS online (+86)

 Heading to China and want maps and chat apps online?
 An eSIM is perfect for staying connected on the go.

-A VoIP setup is handy if you want a steady business line that takes calls and forwards them anywhere.
+A VoIP setup is handy if you want a steady business number that takes calls and forwards them anywhere.

 Public vs private vs burner: a quick look

-Three ways to get a +86 line, side by side, so you can pick the one that fits your task.
+Three ways to get a +86 number, side by side, so you can pick the one that fits your task.

 ↔ Scroll sideways to see every column.